reflex-dev/reflex-web/blog/2024-11-04-best-python-frameworks.md

 ## Reflex--Frontend.
 Backend.
 Pure Python.

-Reflex represents a shift in web development by enabling developers to build complete applications using only Python.
+Reflex represents a shift in web development by enabling developers to build their web apps entirely in a **single language** (Python).
-Reflex was built to seamlessly integrate your backend and frontend and provides over 60 built-in components that developers can extend--Reflex's UI components are React under the hood.
+Designed to seamlessly integrate your backend and frontend, Reflex provides over 60 built-in components that developers can easily customize and extend--with the ability to bring your own components (React under the hood).

 ### Pros

 - **Pure Python**: Reflex enables you to build both your frontend and backend in Python.
-- **No boilerplate**: Reflex abstracts away connecting your frontend and backend.
+- **No boilerplate**: Reflex handles connecting your frontend and backend.
-- **Flexible and expressive**: Reflex has over 60 UI components built in, and supports React (bring your own components), Tailwind, and more.
+- **Flexible and expressive**: Reflex has over 60 UI components built in and is very customizable (Tailwind, custom CSS, etc.).
-- **Database management**: Reflex also has first class support for SQLite, Postgres, and MySQL.
+- **Database management**: Reflex integrates with SQLAlchemy, and has first class support for SQLite, Postgres, and MySQL.
 - **Deployment**: Reflex apps can be deployed to the cloud with a single command (`reflex deploy`).

 ### Cons

-- **Ecosystem**: Reflex is a newer framework, so it has a smaller ecosystem compared to more established alternatives, however with 20k stars on GitHub it's one of the fastest growing Python frameworks.
+- **Ecosystem**: Reflex is a newer framework, so it has a smaller ecosystem (plugins) compared to more traditional alternatives like Django, however with 20k stars on GitHub it's one of the fastest growing Python frameworks.
 - **Breaking changes**: Reflex is still maturing and so the APIs are subject to change.

 ## FastAPI--high performance, easy to learn, fast to code, ready for production

-FastAPI is a modern web framework that has become popular for building REST APIs.
+FastAPI is a modern backend web framework that has become popular for building REST APIs.
-Being built on top of Starlette and Pydantic, FastAPI is performant and easy to use and excels in scenarios requiring high performance and concurrent processing.
+Built on top of Starlette and Pydantic, FastAPI is performant, ergonomic, and excels in scenarios requiring high performance and concurrent processing.

 ### Pros

-- **Automatic documentation**: FastAPI automatically generates OpenAPI (formerly Swagger) documentation for your API based on the Python type hints you provide, enhancing the developer experience.
-- **Data validation**: FastAPI uses Pydantic for data validation, allowing developers to easily validate request and response data with high performance.
 - **Type hints**: FastAPI utilizes Python type hints, improving code quality and simplifying API interactions.
+- **Automatic documentation**: FastAPI automatically generates OpenAPI (formerly Swagger) documentation for your API based on your type hints.
+- **Data validation**: FastAPI uses Pydantic for data validation, allowing developers to easily validate request and response data.
-- **Performance**: FastAPI is one of the fastest Python web frameworks available, often on par with Node.js and Go.
+- **Performance**: FastAPI is performant, often on par with Node.js and Go.
-- **Dependency injection**: FastAPI features a built-in dependency injection system, facilitating component management.

 ### Cons

-- **JavaScript dependency**: FastAPI requires a separate frontend framework
+- **Frontend**: FastAPI requires a separate frontend framework.
 - **Onboarding**: Not as accessible for folks who have not deployed web apps before.
-FastAPI is great for teams and organizations building services but for an individual just trying to build a side project it may be more difficult to get started.
+FastAPI is great for small and medium sized organizations, but can be high effort for the individual developer.

 Reflex builds on top of FastAPI by adding a frontend layer, and abstracting away the boilerplate of connecting your backend and frontend--dramatically simplifying the development of full stack apps.
 Deployed Reflex apps get transpiled into FastAPI backend, and React frontend.